Exclusive: Huawei in talks to sell parts of its Honor smartphone business - sources

 The deal may be an all-cash sale and could end up smaller, worth somewhere between 15 billion yuan and 25 billion yuan, one of the people said.

-Huawei and TCL declined to comment.
+Huawei, the world’s biggest telecoms equipment vendor and No.2 smartphone maker, declined to comment as did TCL.
 Digital China and Xiaomi did not respond to requests for comment.

 Kuo Ming-chi, an analyst at TF International Securities, has said that any sale by Huawei of the Honor smartphone business would be a win-win situation for the Honor brand, its suppliers and China’s electronics industry.